rtCamp/docs.rtcamp.com/rtmedia/developer/themes/featured-media-template-system/index.markdown

 title: Template system
 ---

-#### You can completely customize rtMedia by modifying the template files.
+#### Completely Customize rtMedia by Modifying the Template Files.

-Simply copy rtMedia's template files from`/wp-content/plugins/rtmedia/templates/` directory to your current theme’s directory and rename it **rtmedia  **to make the necessary edits.
+Copy rtMedia's template files from`/wp-content/plugins/rtmedia/templates/` directory to your current theme’s directory and rename it **rtmedia** to make the necessary edits.

-Refer to this page for[ developer documentation on templating](https://rtcamp.com/rtmedia/docs/developer/templating-system/).
+Refer to this page for[ developer documentation on templating](/rtmedia/developer/themes/templating-system/).